greninger-lab/T.Pallidum-Seattle/README.md

 T.PallidumSeattle.Rmd is a collection of rscripts for caluculating SNP distances, generating PCR vs Ttime fig 1 and Phylogenetic tree fig 2.

-All other files are used a data to generate graphs.
+All other files are data used to generate graphs.